Dehydrated Strawberry Chips

 Pack them in lunchboxes or take them to the office for the mid-afternoon munchies.
 They’re proof that not everything in life is immoral, illegal, or fattening!

 Drying or dehydrating food is a way to remove moisture through natural or artificial methods to preserve it.
 You can dry food using the sun or air or mechanically with your oven or dehydrator.
 Drying at lower temperatures takes longer, but it preserves the flavor, color, and nutrients in the food.

-Dehydrating strawberries is one way to preserve the flavor of summer strawberries when you aren’t in the mood for strawberry jam.
-Though I might also try to convince you to make jam so you can make these homemade strawberry heart pop tarts.
+Dehydrating strawberries preserves the burst of summer strawberry flavor when you have too many strawberries and aren’t in the mood for more strawberry jam.
+Though I might convince you to make jam so you can make these homemade strawberry heart pop tarts.

 I only recently discovered how easy it is to hull a strawberry without losing any of the flesh!

 Hold the washed strawberry in your non-dominant hand.
 That’s the left hand for most people (Panel #1, below).
 With your right hand, pinch the leaves and stem together and pull and twist them off (Panel #2).

 Insert the tip of a paring knife into the strawberry (#3).
 Rotate the strawberry so you are always cutting away from your left hand, and cut a small, cone shaped segment out of the strawberry (#4).